nventive/Chinook.Navigation/README.md

 ## Getting Started

-1. Install the latest version of `Chinook.SectionsNavigation.Uno` in your project.
+1. Install the latest version of `Chinook.SectionsNavigation.Uno` or `Chinook.SectionsNavigation.Uno.WinUI` in your project.

 1. Create a base class that implements `INavigableViewModel` for your ViewModels.